p-iv/voyageplanner/README.md

    ![Screenshot 2024-09-30 212114](https://github.com/user-attachments/assets/047d3028-15e3-4bcf-b37e-778bf79a3b7d)

-   Then you will see a trip form with input for trip name (1), "add destination" button (2) and "add trip" button (3) To get to next step of planning trip you need to add atleast one destination by clicking a "add destination" button (2)
+   Then you will see a trip form with input for trip name (1), "add destination" button (2) and "add trip" button (3), to get to next step of planning trip you need to add atleast one destination by clicking a "add destination" button (2)

     ![Screenshot 2024-09-30 212120](https://github.com/user-attachments/assets/ebf85fa6-906a-474f-bb56-fae5cfdf0d3e)